AlexFreem/ngx-dialogic/projects/ngx-dialogic/README.md

 export class AppModule { }
 ```

-- Inject `NgxDialigicService` in some application component and use method `show` with `InmodalComponent` as argument
+- Inject `NgxDial0gicService` in some application component and use method `show` with `InmodalComponent` as argument

 ```typescript
 import { Component } from '@angular/core';